-The inaugural Hong Kong Laureate Forum will take place on November 2022.
+The inaugural Hong Kong Laureate Forum will take place in second half of 2023.
 Shaw Laureates and distinguished scientists will spend a week in Hong Kong interacting with about 200 young scientists from around the world, sharing their views, experience and aspirations in various scientific fields.
 The week of programme will consist of world-class intellectual seminars, discussion groups, workshops, poster sessions and visits to the latest Hong Kong scientific development projects, universities and institutes as well as cross-cultural social activities.

 > Learn more

 > Learn More